relain-datacastle/terraform-hcloud-kubernetes/README.md

 This project is committed to production-grade configuration and lifecycle management, ensuring all components are set up for high availability.
 It includes a curated selection of widely used and officially recognized Kubernetes components.
 If you encounter any issues, suboptimal settings, or missing elements, please file an [issue](https://github.com/hcloud-k8s/terraform-hcloud-kubernetes/issues) to help us improve this project.

 > [!TIP]
-> If you don’t have a Hetzner account yet, you can use this [Hetzner Cloud Referral Link](https://hetzner.cloud/?ref=GMylKeDmqtsD) to claim a €20 credit and support this project.
+> If you don’t have a Hetzner account yet, you can use this [Hetzner Cloud Referral Link](https://hetzner.cloud/?ref=GMylKeDmqtsD) to claim a €20 credit and support this project at the same time.

 <!-- Features -->
 ### ✨ Features